ZCHGorg/Autopilot/README.md

 # particular weakness right now is integration with OBD-1, OBD-2, and/or similar.
 This isn't such a difficult undertaking once the code for these desired standards are implemented, and of course these parameters are not neccessary for the main function - autopilot.

 # Our redundant functions if Standard Machine Learning fails should be constructed out of Machine Learning Emergency Protocol, such as the 'decide-between' function which was created as a demonstration.
 Failed Standard Machine Learning should also fall back on simple algorithms which are our baseline logic to be used in parallel with other Machine Learning Emergency Protocol modules.
-With a large enough data set, Machine Learning rarely gets confused and, if it does, there should also be a Machine Learning Module which permits a hybrid choice between Emergency Protocol Modules and Machine Learning suggestions for 'AI trim settings', resultingly.
+With a large enough data set, Machine Learning rarely gets confused and, if it does, there should also be a Machine Learning Module which permits a hybrid choice between Emergency Protocol Modules and Machine Learning suggestions for 'AI trim settings', resulting.

 *********************************